Common Treatment Interventions

 • Remember that there are many ways to be an effective counselor; regardless of your approach to treatment, you should always be respectful and ethical.

-When possible, especially with older clients (adolescents and adults), allow the client to decide what problem to work on in the session.
+Allow the client to decide what problem to work in the session.
+When possible, especially with older clients adolescents and adults, allow the client to decide what problem to work on in the session.
 If a client does not have full capacity to make independent decisions due to age or disability, develop the plan with the parent or guardian.

 Interventions